 Michelle is the proud recipient of Hayden, a Labradoodle mobility service dog that she received from Summit in 2006.
 After Hayden transformed her life, she became committed to helping others receive their life-changing service dogs.
 Michelle joined the Summit Board of Directors in 2007 and has served as president since 2008.
 Prior to her retirement, Michelle earned an M.S. in Management and worked as the Director of Administration for AIDS Housing of Washington.
 She was also employed at Seattle Counseling Services from 1995-2000, serving first as Program Director, then Director of Operations, and then Interim Executive Director.
 From 1990-1995, she was the Program Director for the Eastside Domestic Violence Program.
 Michelle now devotes her life to being an ambassador for Summit, with Hayden leading the way.

-Brandon is an Account Executive in the Employee Benefits practice at Parker, Smith & Feek, Inc. He joined PS&F in 2008 and works in the Bellevue office.
+Brandon is Vice President and Account Executive in the Employee Benefits practice at Parker, Smith & Feek, Inc. He joined PS&F in 2008 and works in the Bellevue office.
 In 2012, Brandon joined and helped launch the Select Benefits unit to provide focused consulting services for small employers.
 He has also participated on the firm’s internal United Way committee.